 Interested in learning more?
 Check out our article on meditating with art.

-This article was researched and written by Curaty team contributor Cecily Hutchison.
+This article was researched and written by the Curaty team, special credit goes out to our in-house researcher Cecily H.

 Once you've followed either guide, please let us know about your experience in this quick survey: